Faustas Norvaisa

 Initially, setting up Google Merchant Center may seem overwhelming.
 However, each step, from verifying your business information to syncing your product feed, builds toward one outcome: your products displayed directly in front of buyers who are ready to shop.

 With the proper setup, compliance, and optimization, businesses across Asia, whether small online stores or large-scale e-commerce platforms, can use Merchant Center to compete effectively.
-In 2025, success in digital commerce isn’t just about being online; it’s about being visible where customers search.
+This year, success in digital commerce isn’t just about being online; it’s about being visible where customers search.
 Done correctly, Google Merchant Center is more than a tool; it’s the foundation of sustainable e-commerce growth across competitive Asian markets.

 Case Study Example: Asian Brand Success With Google Merchant Center

 A mid-sized skincare brand based in South Korea wanted to expand beyond its local market.
 Known for natural, eco-friendly beauty products, the company had a loyal domestic audience but limited reach abroad.
-By 2025, the founders realized that cross-border ecommerce was essential to growth.
+By this year, the founders will also realize that cross-border ecommerce is essential to growth.
 They turned to Google Merchant Center Asia as their gateway.

 The first step was creating a clean, localized product feed.
 Product titles were optimized in both Korean and English, ensuring visibility across domestic searches and international audiences.
 Instead of generic titles like “Face Cream,” listings became “Natural Korean Skincare Face Cream – Organic Moisturizer 50ml.”
 This blend of keywords improved search relevance on Google Shopping.